 - Print Summary

-Location of Thai AirAsia main hub (Bangkok Suvarnabhumi International)
+Location of Thai AirAsia main hub (Bangkok Suvarnabhumi International Airport)

 LCCs will continue to evolve into hybrids of the original core model.
 CAPA and OAG consider Thai AirAsia fits the LCC profile and it is included in our reporting on this basis.
 Please note: when reporting for an airline is changed from or to LCC the historical data is not affected and it can lead to a distortion in the current reported data.
 Contact us if you have any queries.

 Bangkok Airways is planning relatively ambitious fleet and network expansion over the next year as the independent full-service carrier looks to cement its position in the increasingly competitive Thai market.

 The carrier plans to add five A320 family aircraft by the end of 2014 and is close to placing orders for new-generation turboprop and narrowbody aircraft.
 The fleet renewal and expansion could be partially funded by an initial public offering (IPO), which Bangkok Airways now aims to complete by the end of 2013 following a six-month delay.